AuroraWright/owocr/README.md

 - Write text to a file: `owocr -w=<txt file path>`
 - Read images from a folder: `owocr -r=<folder path>`
 - Write text to a websocket: `owocr -w=websocket` (default websocket port is 7331)
-- Read from the screen or a portion of the screen (opens the automatic drag and drop selector): `owocr -r=screencapture`
+- Read from the screen or one/more portion(s) of the screen (opens the automatic drag and drop selector, hold CTRL/cmd to select multiple areas and click to delete them or Backspace to reset): `owocr -r=screencapture`
 - Read from a window having "Notepad" in the title: `owocr -r=screencapture -sa=Notepad`
-- Read from a portion of a window having "Notepad" in the title (opens the automatic drag and drop selector): `owocr -r=screencapture -sa=Notepad -swa`
+- Read from one/more portion(s) of a window having "Notepad" in the title (opens the automatic drag and drop selector, hold CTRL/cmd to select multiple areas and click to delete them or Backspace to reset): `owocr -r=screencapture -sa=Notepad -swa`

 ## Configuration